talon-one/talon_go/docs/IntegrationCustomerProfileAudienceRequestItem.md

 ### GetProfileIntegrationIdOk

-`func (o *IntegrationCustomerProfileAudienceRequestItem) GetProfileIntegrationIdOk() (string, bool)`
+`func (o *IntegrationCustomerProfileAudienceRequestItem) GetProfileIntegrationIdOk() (*string, bool)`

 GetProfileIntegrationIdOk returns a tuple with the ProfileIntegrationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasProfileIntegrationId

-`func (o *IntegrationCustomerProfileAudienceRequestItem) HasProfileIntegrationId() bool`

-HasProfileIntegrationId returns a boolean if a field has been set.

 ### SetProfileIntegrationId

 `func (o *IntegrationCustomerProfileAudienceRequestItem) SetProfileIntegrationId(v string)`

-SetProfileIntegrationId gets a reference to the given string and assigns it to the ProfileIntegrationId field.
+SetProfileIntegrationId sets ProfileIntegrationId field to given value.

 ### GetIntegrationId